kragen/dernocua/text/term-rewriting-micro-interpreter.md

 If you love term rewriting so much, why don’t you marry it, huh?
 Why’dja write that “strawman” above in *Scheme*?
 Are you *chicken*?

-Well, maybe it would look something like this, written in itself:
+Well, part of it is that I think Scheme is a better pseudocode for assembly language, but maybe it would look something like this, written in itself:

     (ev (cons ,f ,a) ,r) => (ap (args (cons ,f ,a) ,r) ,r ,r) (ev ,t ,_) => ,t